somritabanerjee/cme216-spring-2020/Homework/HW4/ADCME_setup.md

 ---

-For Windows users, you can press the Windows button or click the Windows icon (usually located at lower left) and type `julia`.
-Open the Desktop App `Julia` and you will see a Julia prompt immediately.
+For Windows users, you can press the Windows button or click the Windows icon (usually located in the lower left of your screen) and type `julia`.
+Open the Desktop App `Julia` and you will see a Julia prompt.

 ![](./assets/windows.png){:width="40%"}